chomechome/granula/README.rst

     >> config = granula.Config.from_directory(..., recursive=True)

-Match YAML files only using extension pattern:
+Match YAML files using filename pattern:

 .. code-block:: python

     >> config = granula.Config.from_directory(..., pattern=granula.Extension('yaml'))

-Match YAML files only using shell-style wildcard pattern:
+Do the same with a shell-style wildcard pattern:

 .. code-block:: python